S.H.I.E.L.D.

 Strange Tales #135 (Aug.
 1965), the debut of S.H.I.E.L.D.
 Cover art by Jack Kirby and Frank Giacoia.

-New S.H.I.E.L.D. stories would not appear for nearly two decades after the first solo title.
-A six-issue miniseries, Nick Fury vs. S.H.I.E.L.D.
-(June–Nov.
-1988) was followed by Nick Fury, Agent of S.H.I.E.L.D. (vol. 2).
+In 1988, Marvel produced the six-issue Nick Fury vs. S.H.I.E.L.D. miniseries, following it up with a second Nick Fury, Agent of S.H.I.E.L.D. series.
 This second series lasted 47 issues (Sept.
-1989–May 1993); its pivotal story arc was "the Deltite Affair", in which many S.H.I.E.L.D. agents were replaced with Life Model Decoy androids in a takeover attempt.
+1989 - May 1993); its pivotal was "the Deltite Affair", in which many S.H.I.E.L.D. agents were replaced with Life Model Decoy androids in a takeover attempt.

 Fictional history

 S.H.I.E.L.D. was created by Nicholas Joseph Fury after the end of World War II, but Fury abandoned the idea and left the draft that he created for the agency locked away, feeling the U.S. government wouldn't approve the formation of such an agency.
+Years later, during a secret meeting with members of the former superhero team the First Line after they had suffered a devastating and fatal attack, Fury again saw the need for an agency like S.H.I.E.L.D.
 At some unspecified point around this time, however, a United Nations-based international group dusted off the idea without Fury's knowledge.
 His recruitment to the post of executive director (the agency's second) marked his first knowledge of S.H.I.E.L.D.'s existence.

 File:StrangeTales168-NickFury.jpg